 Many couples today run a business together, however when the marriage breaks down, there can be major issues to sort out regarding the business.
 The couple not only has to divide their “normal” marital assets, they also must determine whether the business will continue, and, if so, how it will be run, or if it won’t continue, how it will be divided.
-The questions associated with dividing a business can be a major source of conflict, not to mention ongoing litigation.
+The questions associated with dividing a business following a divorce in Short Hills can be a major source of conflict, not to mention ongoing litigation.
 The first thing that must occur is a business valuation.
 Under New Jersey law, there must be an equitable distribution of the “fair value” of the business.

 It is important to understand that “fair value” may result in a totally different number than “fair market value.”
 Fair value contemplates the value of the business to each person, as well as their contributions to the business.
 As an example, assume a couple runs a construction business which belonged to one spouse prior to the marriage.
 The spouse who owned the business prior to the marriage does the bulk of the actual work, prepares bids, hires and fires employees, pays employees and has basically run the business for more than a decade.
 The other spouse recently quit another job to help run the construction business, and primarily sends out statements each month.
 The fact that the one spouse owned the business prior to the marriage will be reflected when determining fair value, however the fact that the one spouse does less work for the actual business may or may not be a factor.